 Class 2 misdemeanor traffic offenses in Colorado are punishable by 10 to 90 days in county jail and/or $150 to $300 in fines, plus DMV points.
-Traffic misdemeanor convictions can never be sealed from criminal records.
-But prosecutors may be willing to reduce the charge down to a traffic infraction or a dismissal.
+Traffic misdemeanor convictions can never be sealed from your criminal record.
+But prosecutors are sometimes willing to reduce the charge down to a traffic infraction or even grant a dismissal.

 In this article, our Colorado criminal defense attorneys discuss: